 The Amsterdam Science & Innovation Award (AmSIA) is a competition for the best innovative idea arising from Amsterdam research and celebrates existing, impactful innovations by Amsterdam researchers.

-The Municipality of Amsterdam attaches great value to the AmSIA, as do the Amsterdam universities and academic medical centers.
+The Amsterdam universities and academic medical centers attache great value to the AmSIA.
 Would you like to celebrate the innovations in Amsterdam with us?